joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/basics-of-networking-and-communication.md

 an AIR application is running, you can use the following classes:

-- NetworkInfo—Provides information about the available network interfaces, such as the computer’s IP address.
+- NetworkInfo—Provides information about the available network interfaces, such as the computer's IP address.
 See
   [Network interfaces](WSb2ba3b1aad8a27b04a6701d612482d399e5-8000.html).

 - DNSResolver—Allows you to look up DNS records.
 See